rimunroe/pipeline-react-views/docs/docs.md

 ### pipeline-react-views shorthand where change functions return new state

 pipeline-create-views provides the `create.view` constructor which:
-  * applies a de-cameled `displayName` for you
+  * applies a humanized `displayName` for you
+  * binds change callbacks to component context for you
-  * runs gets store data for all stores on `getInititalState`
+  * gets store data for all stores on `getInititalState`
   * regsiters store change callbacks for you on `componentDidMount`
   * calls `setState` for you
   * unregisters store change callbacks on `componentWillUnmount`